When you’re purchasing a vehicle, odds are extremely high that you’re borrowing money for it. Who has money saved to buy a car outright anyway?

 Wondering how much you can afford to spend on a car?
 It depends on a handful of factors including:

-We can help you determine how much you can afford to spend on a car with our Car Affordability Calculator from Canada Drives.
+We can help you determine how much you can afford to spend on a car with our Auto Loan Calculator from Canada Drives.

 Everyone’s always asking, “When is the best time to buy a new car?”
 The honest truth is that the best time of year to buy a car is… when you need a new car!
 Whether you’re shopping for a new or used vehicle, you’ll find specials at any time of year – Christmas, New Year’s, Thanksgiving, Canada Day, and more.